 Beverage setting storage allows you to create user profiles, under which you can save your favorite drink orders and easily ask the machine to make them again.
 This is a great feature for people who live in multi-person households, are often in a hurry, or have a few different caffeine go-to's.
 Depending on your machine, this may be known as programming, personalizing, or setting storage.

 Having a milk frother built into your machine can elevate your coffee experience.
 This feature creates a foam out of milk, which adds a layer of texture and taste to even the most traditional coffee orders.
 There are some drinks that require a layer of foam milk, such as cappuccinos, lattes, and macchiatos, so a milk frother is essential if these are your go-to beverages.
-For our pick of best with milk frother, we chose the Fulgor Milano built-in coffee machine because it will warm and froth milk for one of five coffee selections, including espresso, coffee, white coffee, latte macchiato, or cappuccino.
-Plus, you can use the milk froth function to enhance hot tea and hot chocolate, too!
+For our pick of best with milk frother, we chose the Fulgor Milano built-in coffee machine, because it will warm and froth milk for any of five coffee selections, including espresso, coffee, white coffee, latte macchiato, or cappuccino.
+You can use the milk froth function to enhance hot tea and hot chocolate, too!

 How do built-in coffee machines work?

 Built-in coffee machines work like other coffee makers, but they are built into your wall rather than resting on a countertop.
-In simplest terms, Babitsky says that the broiler is filled with water from either a water line (plumbing) or an attached reservoir (non-plumbing.)
-Once filled, the broiler will heat the water to 200 degrees and allow you to brew coffee—just like they would at a coffee shop.
+In simplest terms, Babitsky says that the broiler is filled with water from either a water line (plumbing) or an attached reservoir (non-plumbing).
+Once filled, the broiler will heat the water to 200 degrees and allow you to brew coffee—just like at a coffee shop.
 Plus, you’ll have the benefit of being able to program your machine, so you can get every cup just how you like it.